websight-io/docs/docs/getting-started/dev-quick-start/index.md

 ## Part D: Functional tests

-### Running functional tests
+### Run functional tests

+We enhance WebSight CMS by adding new features, improving UX, and fixing bugs.
+Thus, we need confidence that implemented changes don't lead to any regression.
+We use [Cypress](https://www.cypress.io/) for automated testing to ensure it.
+Moreover, this approach enables us to spend less time on manual testing and regression fixes.
+We can focus on developing new features and improvements as a result.

-We prepared sample functional tests using [Cypress](https://www.cypress.io/).
+We prepared two sample functional tests for the _Luna Title_ component.
 They are executed during maven build.
 You can run them using `npm` on your local environment too.
-However, you have to add the test content before.
-We prepared two functional tests for the _Luna Title_ component.
-Use the following script to install them.
+However, you have to add a test content before.
+Use the following script to install it.
 ```shell
 mvn -f tests/content/pom.xml clean install -P autoInstallPackage
 ```

-Run them using the following command.
+Now, you can run the tests using the following command.
 ```shell
 npm run-script test --prefix tests/end-to-end
 ```